 The chapters in Parts 2, 3, 4, and 5 go into detail about each of the test sections, starting with Reasoning through Language Arts, then Social Studies, Science, and finally Mathematical Reasoning.
 In each of those parts, you can find an introduction to the specific test section, along with question types and solving strategies, and some practice questions.
-When you're ready to dive into full-length practice tests that mimic the real GED test, check out Parts 6 and 7 and then check your answers with the detailed answer explanations we provide for each test section.
+When you're ready to dive into full-length practice tests that mimic the real GED test, check out Parts 6 and 7 and then check your answers with the detailed answer explanations I provide for each test section.
 (Just be sure to wait until after you take the practice test to look at the answers!)
+Finally, a third, complete, online-only test lets your test your knowledge under the exact same conditions as the real GED test.
+I have your bases covered!